Medical insurance: What snowbirds should consider

 - Is this a one-time trip this year or will they take additional trips?

-- In majority of cases the completion of a Medical Questionnaire If interested in the quote/coverage, a form of payment to secure the policy.
+- In the majority of cases the completion of a medical questionnaire is required.
+If interested in the quote/coverage, a form of payment is needed to secure the policy.

 - Their acknowledgement that they have answered all questions on the medical questionnaire honestly and truthfully will be requested.

-- Request they read the provided fulfilment material that completes the sale.
+- Travellers will be asked to read the provided fulfilment material that completes the sale.

-- Travelers need to take their policy with them during their travel and have access to their policy number and emergency assistance contact numbers provided.
-If in a medical emergency at destination to call the emergency assistance numbers provided prior to seeking treatment or as soon as possible.
+- Travellers need to take their policy with them during their travels and have access to their policy number and emergency assistance contact numbers.
+If in a medical emergency at the destination, travellers should call the emergency assistance numbers provided prior to seeking treatment or as soon as possible.

-Some travelers feel they will not qualify for insurance because of a pre-existing condition.
-In fact, an insurance plan may be underwritten with increased premiums to offset pre-existing medical condition or reduced stable periods.
+Some travellers feel they will not qualify for insurance because of a pre-existing condition.
+In fact, an insurance plan may be underwritten with increased premiums to offset pre-existing medical conditions or reduced stable periods.
 These plans are tailored to an individual.

-When considering repatriation, travellers are advised to understand what is included if you need to return home.
+When considering repatriation, travellers are advised to understand what is included if they need to return home.
 What about your spouse, your car or RV, and your pet?

 - Pay careful attention to terms and definitions.

 - Understand what impact particular events mean to the policy.
-For instance, the new health issue pops up on the trip is a pre-existing condition the next day and will impact your stability.
+For instance, the new health issue that pops up during the trip is a pre-existing condition the next day and will impact your stability.

 - If cost is surprisingly low be skeptical and research carefully.

 Anticipate the questions above, explore your options, shop carefully and compare benefits and prices.
-The good news is that there is likely insurance coverage that will suit your needs and if not you can possibly arrange a customized underwritten plan.
+The good news is that there is likely insurance coverage that will suit your needs; if not, you can possibly arrange a customized underwritten plan.
 The peace of mind you get with good travel insurance just adds to the pleasure of knowing you won’t have to shovel snow, at least while you are down south.